No booking fees on the app

 Reading to London train timetable

-Journey from Reading to London on the fastest train in 23m, usually 29m.
-Every day, 284 trains leave from Reading, starting at 00:16 and ending at 23:52.
-During Off-Peak Times from 09:30 on weekdays, enjoy a quieter and less crowded journey.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with us.
+From Reading to London, take the fastest train in 22m, typically 39m.
+Daily, 170 trains depart from Reading, with the first at 06:39 and the last at 23:52.
+During Off-Peak times starting at 09:30 on weekdays, enjoy a quieter space with fewer people.
+Check real-time updates for train times, delays, and cancellations.
+We save you time, effort, and money.

 | Departs | Arrives | Operator | ||